Introduction

 Syracuse holds the most racial & ethnic diversity of the region

-Race and ethnicity data are collected by the U.S. Census Bureau according to standards set by the federal government, which have changed over time.
 The most recent data show that Central New Yorkers who identify as Black, Hispanic, Asian, and Multiracial live throughout the region, but the largest numbers live in the City of Syracuse.
-In 2021, slightly less than half of Syracuse residents (49%) identified as White Non-Hispanic and over a quarter of Syracuse residents (28%) identified as Black Non-Hispanic.
-In comparison, in the four rural counties of the region between 89 and 93 percent of residents identified as White Non-Hispanic and only between 1 and 4 percent of residents identified as Black Non-Hispanic.
+In 2022, slightly less than half of Syracuse residents (49 percent) identified as White Non-Hispanic, 29 percent identified as Black or African American, and 10 percent identified as Hispanic.
+In comparison, in the four rural counties of the region 91 percent of residents identified as White Non-Hispanic, 2 percent of residents identified as Black or African American, and 3 percent identified as Hispanic.
+However, the racial diversity of the region’s rural counties has been growing over the past decade and will likely continue to grow over time.

 Every two years the U.S. Census Bureau collects data on volunteerism and voter turnout through its Current Population Survey.
 Responses are used to provide estimates of these indicators for each state, and estimates can also be calculated for different racial groups.
 Data estimates for New Yorkers identified as Native and Hawaiian/Pacific Island vary widely over time, in part because they are based on a small number of survey respondents.
 Estimates based on large populations, such as New Yorkers identified as Black, Asian, and White, are more stable over time.
-Data for New York State show that over time Black and Asian residents have consistently lower rates of volunteerism in comparison to White and Multiracial residents.
-These data align with a national trend in which White, educated women are overrepresented among volunteers.
-This may be due in part to the bias, micro-aggressions, and racism that is experienced by many volunteers who are Black, Asian, and of other marginalized racial groups.

-Voter turnout data peaks every four years, during presidential election years, and is lower during the interim years.
+Voter turnout peaks every four years, during presidential election years, and is lower during the interim years.
 Black New Yorkers had their highest voter turnout in 2012, the year that Barack Obama was re-elected as the first Black President of the United States.
 In 2020, White and Black New Yorkers had higher voter turnout than all other racial groups.
 A 2022 report found that nationally White people are disproportionately represented among voters, whereas Hispanic and Asian residents are underrepresented.

-The data presented on this page may contain a margin of error for small racial or ethnic groups.
+The data presented on this page may contain a large margin of error for small racial or ethnic groups.
 Race and ethnicity categories presented in the visualizations on this page are based on those within the American Community Survey of the United States Census Bureau.

 Why Does it Matter?